dwilding/frogtab/README.md

  3. Copy the contents of *frogtab/server/public* to a directory that is accessible via the web.
     Make sure that the *.htaccess* files in *frogtab/server/public* and *frogtab/server/public/open* are copied.

 Frogtab is ready!

 To use Frogtab, open your browser, then navigate to the web-accessible directory from step 3.

 The first time you register a device, Frogtab creates a SQLite database called *frogtab.db* in the directory from step 1.
-The database stores device credentials and the queue of encrypted tasks.
+This database stores device credentials and the queue of encrypted tasks.

 ## Acknowledgments